Flowminder/FlowKit/autoflow/README.md

 ### Defining workflows

 Workflows should be defined in a yaml file `${AUTOFLOW_INPUTS_DIR}/workflows.yml`.
-This file should have thoe following structure:
+This file should have the following structure:
 - `workflows`: A sequence of workflow specifications.
 Each workflow specification has the following keys:
     - `name`: A unique name for this workflow.
     - `notebooks`: Specifications for one or more notebook execution tasks, defined as a mapping from labels to notebook task specifications.
 See the section on [defining notebook tasks](#defining-notebook-tasks) for more details.